sourcegraph/handbook/content/departments/engineering/job-fair.md

 ### Backend/invisible/cleanup work

-- For non-customer-facing work, such as “I want to replace the XYZ engine/library/layer”, if it’s longer than a month of work in 2023, then it has to go through the PRFAQ process.
+- For non-customer-facing work, such as “I want to replace the XYZ engine/library/layer”, if it’s longer than a month of work in 2023, then it has to go through the PR-FAQ process.
   - Head of Engineering is the business sponsor and will assign biz impact.
   - This is a way we can show the business the importance of the work we sponsor.
 - Easiest way to get backend work approved is to tie it to a greenlit project by making it a prerequisite.
 If you can convince me, then I’ll greenlight it.